bigchaindb/org/ROADMAP.md

 1. Consolidate the proposal system (especially COSS)
 1. Change the allowed transaction version number from "1.0" to "2.0"
 1. Update the official drivers (Python driver & JavaScript driver)
+1. BigchainDB Server CLI updates (not the client-side CLI: deprecate that)

 ### Not Done Yet, or Not Sure if Done Yet